The social-technical-environmental (STE) systems around us are complex adaptive systems.

 - Value of health interventions for heroin use: This project aims to assess the net social benefit of the current treatment strategy for drug uses and to evaluate, through modelled scenarios, different combinations of treatment.
 This will lead to decisions and policy that are better informed about the mix and type of treatments in which governments invest.
 This project was funded by NHMRC Project Grants (2013-2015) in collaboration with NDARC, University of New South Wales.

-- Dutch Knowledge for climate program “The role of individual behavior and social interactions in adaptation of the agricultural sector to increasing climate induced drought risks”.
+- Dutch Knowledge for climate program “The role of individual behaviour and social interactions in adaptation of the agricultural sector to increasing climate induced drought risks”.
 The project funded the PhD of Dr. R. van Duinen to run an extensive survey on drought adaptation options among farmers and to develop a spatial ABM to study the aggregated impacts of individual adaptation on the resilience of the regional agricultural sector to droughts under climate scenarios.

 - Transatlantic Digging Into Data program “MIning Relationships Among variables in large datasets from CompLEx systems” (MIRACLE).
 The project focused on developing algorithms and web-based analysis and visualization tools that provide automated means of discovering complex relationships in the multidimensional output data from STE ABMs.

 - EU FP7 “Knowledge Based Climate Mitigation Systems for a Low Carbon Economy” (COMPLEX).
-The project funds the PhD research of Ms. L. Niamir to studying aggregated impacts of behavioral changes in energy use on the household level (residential energy demand).
-The main product of the project is an extensive survey eliciting households’ behavioral changes in energy use (investment, conservation and switching between green and grey energy) and the agent-based energy market model.
+The project funds the PhD research of Ms. L. Niamir to studying aggregated impacts of behavioural changes in energy use on the household level (residential energy demand).
+The main product of the project is an extensive survey eliciting households’ behavioural changes in energy use (investment, conservation and switching between green and grey energy) and the agent-based energy market model.
 The prototype to integrate the energy market ABM with a macroeconomic CGE model is developed.

 - Combining ABMs and Machine Learning.
-The PhD Project of Ms. S. Abdulkareem “Growing spatial and socio-economic dynamics in empirical agent-based models using artificial intelligence algorithms” tests the impact of various ML methods on the intelligent behaviour of agents and cumulative urban dynamics.
+The PhD Project of Ms S. Abdulkareem “Growing spatial and socio-economic dynamics in empirical agent-based models using artificial intelligence algorithms” tests the impact of various ML methods on the intelligent behaviour of agents and cumulative urban dynamics.
 She applies ML in ABMs to test the dynamics of disease diffusion.